 Look on the Internet for the article “We were abandoned” published in MacLean’s magazine 2006-05-15

 Here is the actual rifle, serial number 99GA004 which Furlong used for that World record shot.
 The photos show it while on display at the Canadian War Museum in Ottawa in 2007.
 The photos were taken by Colin MacGregor Stevens and I have retouched them slightly, mainly to remove glare, sports and reflections as the rifle was inside a Plexiglass case.

 Link to the Canadian War Museum’s artifact catalogue for this sniper rifle.
+On the Internet on can search for the Canadian War Museum’s Collection. it is confusing as they are also under the Canadian Museum of Civilization in Gatineau Quebec and that seems to be a separate data base.
+I have no ;posted a link as their site is not secure.
 “Object Number” (i.e. Accession Number) 20080103-001 Rifle made in 1999 by McMillan Bros Rifle Co., Inc. Model C15 ( TAC 50).
 Serial number 99GA004 The description is very poor as it says it was used in Canada (only) and does not mention the World record shot at all.